Scotland recall Johnson for Italy game

 Johnson replaces Glasgow team-mate Sione Tuipulotu while Steyn comes in for the banned Duhan van der Merwe.

-Hamish Watson and Matt Fagerson are available again and return to the back row while Rory Darge retains his place.
+Hamish Watson and Matt Fagerson are available again and return to the back row, where Rory Darge retains his spot.

-Hooker George Turner is named in the starting XV and will line up between Zander Fagerson and Pierre Schoeman.
+Head coach Gregor Townsend has selected hooker George Turner to line up between Pierre Schoeman and Zander Fagerson.

 - Scotland centre Bennett urges clinical performance in Rome